gsbingo17/spring-data-firestore-sample/README.md

 # README.md

-## Project Name
+## Project Briefing

-This is a Java project demonstrating how to switch from MongoDB to Firestore using Spring Boot, Maven, and Spring Data.
+This is a Java project demonstrating how to switch from Open Source MongoDB to Firestore using Spring Boot, Maven, and Spring Data.

 ## Prerequisites

 - Java 17 or higher
 - Maven
-- Firestore account
+- Cloud Firestore account

 ## Project Overview

-This project was initially set up with MongoDB as the database.
-However, it has been refactored to use Firestore instead.
+This project was initially set up with Open Source MongoDB as the database.
+However, it has been refactored to use Cloud Firestore instead.
 The purpose of this repository is to demonstrate how easy it is to make a few changes to the codebase to switch from MongoDB to Firestore, especially when using Spring Data.
 It also serves as a learning resource for developers looking to understand the code changes involved in such a transition.

 ## Handling Nested Fields